oVirt/ovirt-imageio/docs/development.md

   python-setuptools for some of the work.

-## General tips

-When using an editor with code completion, it may be useful to have run `make generated-files` to create any files with constants that depend on the environment.

 ## Organizing imports:

 Imports should be organized in the following groups, separated by one